In this step, we’ll work through drafting the documents you will send to the media.

 First you need to think about what key pieces of information you want to get across in your stories.
 There’s no point going to all the effort of creating a story if it doesn’t do the job of communicating the key elements of your business.

 We’ve created a worksheet to help you figure out what your key messages are.
-These are for internal purposes only, not to send to media.

 You will use a media release to communicate your launch news.
-You should have worked out what you want to say in the Building your story worksheet, so refer back to it when you draft your release.
+You should have worked out what you want to say in the story worksheet, so refer back to it when you draft your release.
 We have put pointers in the template to show you what to put where.

 You have to get your point across quickly to grab the media’s attention, so think carefully about your headline.
 I was taught to ‘say it straight and let the journalist create’, so your job is to pull out the most interesting and attention grabbing point and lead with that, not to be so clever and creative that your headline ends up being too cryptic to understand.
-If you have a killer fact/stat then use that:
+If you have a killer fact/stat then use that.

 ‘900 children die every day.
 Wiping your bum can save lives’